 Worldwide, a 2014 UN report (reported on here by Bloomberg) finds that motor vehicles are likely to be the fastest-growing source of greenhouse emissions right through to 2050 on current trends.
 Increases in transport emissions have been all but counteracting efforts to substitute renewable energy for fossil fuels in electricity generation: according to a 2019 report from ANU’s Hugh Saddler (reported in the Guardian), a 21.7 million tonne increase in diesel emissions in Australia between 2011 and 2018 all but wiped out the 22.1 million tonne reduction in electricity emissions over that time.

 Shifting trips from private cars to public transport (and freight from trucks to trains) not only saves energy, but also reduces transport emissions substantially.
-The following representative figures for Melbourne peak hour conditions have been calculated from operating energy figures on our energy page, together with Federal Government figures for emissions from liquid fuels and brown coal electricity.
+The following representative figures for Melbourne peak hour conditions have been calculated from operating energy figures on our energy page, together with Federal Government figures for emissions from liquid fuels and from the 2020 Australian electricity grid.

 |Transport mode||Energy use